Video Enhancement with Task-Oriented Flow: Task-Oriented Flow for Video Processing

 \subsection{Image Processing Module}

 We use another convolutional network as the image processing module to generate the final output.
 For each task, we use a slightly different architecture.
-Please refer to our \suppname for details.
+Please refer to appendices for details.

-\myparagraph{Occluded regions in warped frames} As mentioned \sect{sec:toy_exmaple}, occlusion often results in doubling artifacts in the warped frames.
-To solve this, some interpolation algorithms~\cite{Liu2017Video,niklaus2017video,niklaus2017iccv} estimate occlusion masks and only use pixels that are not occluded in interpolation.
-Inspired by this, we also design an optional mask prediction network for frame interpolation, in addition to the image processing module.
-The mask prediction network takes the two estimated motion fields as input, one from frame 2 to frame 1, and the other from frame 2 to frame 3 ($v_{21}$ and $v_{23}$ in the bottom right of \fig{fig:pipeline}).
+\myparagraph{Occluded regions in warped frames. } As mentioned \sect{sec:toy_exmaple}, occlusion often results in doubling artifacts in the warped frames.
+A common way to solve this problem is to mask out occluded pixels in interpolation, for example, \cite{Liu2017Video} proposed to use an additional network that estimates the occlusion mask and only uses pixels are not occluded.

+Similar to~\cite{Liu2017Video}, we also tried the mask prediction network.
+It takes the two estimated motion fields as input, one from frame 2 to frame 1, and the other from frame 2 to frame 3 ($v_{21}$ and $v_{23}$ in \fig{fig:mask_net}).
 It predicts two occlusion masks: $m_{21}$ is the mask of the warped frame 2 from frame 1 ($I_{21}$), and $m_{23}$ is the mask of the warped frame 2 from frame 3 ($I_{23}$).
 The invalid regions in the warped frames ($I_{21}$ and $I_{23}$) are masked out by multiplying them with their corresponding masks.
 The middle frame is then calculated through another convolutional neural network with both the warped frames ($I_{21}$ and $I_{23}$) and the masked warped frames ($I_{21}'$ and $I_{23}'$) as input.
-Please refer to our \suppname for details of the network structure.
+Please refer to appendices for details.

-Even without the mask prediction network, our flow estimation is mostly robust to occlusion.
-As shown in the third column of~\fig{fig:mask_example}, the warped frames using \toflow has little doubling artifacts.
+An interesting observation is that, even without the mask prediction network, our flow estimation is mostly robust to occlusion.
+As shown in the third column of \fig{fig:mask_example}, the warped frames using \toflow has little doubling artifacts.
 Therefore, just from two warped frames without the learned masks, the network synthesizes a decent middle frame (the top image of the right most column).
-The mask network helps to remove some tiny artifacts, such as the faint ghost of the bottom thumb circled by white (visible when zoomed in).
+The mask network is optional, as it only removes some tiny artifacts.